BrendonONeill/Website-bug-tracking-app/README.md

 ### Working on
+Removing Console.logs
 Fixing Bugs.
 Cleaning up old CSS.
 cleaning up old code and converting to cleaner styles of writing out middlewares.
 On phones / tablets the form pops out of the container when keyboard is active.